Working in groups: Unwelcome problem personalities

 Wily

 - Wily is an alibi artist.
-He has excuses for all the responsibilities he doesn't carry through on
+He makes excuses for all the responsibilities he doesn't fulfill

 and all the meetings he misses.
 Some suspect he's a bit of a conniver or con artist.